susefranssen/Global_genome_diversity_Ldonovani_complex/09_group_popgen/09_README.md

 # Site frequency spectrum by group and marker SNPs (Venn diagrams)

-".sh" scripts on the console were run first but are dependent on the file structure of the server they were run:
+The ".sh" script on the console was run first but is dependent on the file structure of the server it was run:

 **a12_group_freqs_aneuploid_vcf.sh**